-The Triangle Health Innovation Challenge (THInC) brings together engineers, clinicians, designers, business people, students and others to tackle and build innovative solutions for the biggest challenges in health and healthcare.
-Organized by the Duke School of Medicine Innovation and Entrepreneurship Activity Group, and the Carolina Health Entrepreneurship Initiative, THInC brings together the academic, industry, pharmaceutical, startup and student communities to collaborate to solve problems of immense importance.
+The Triangle Health Innovation Challenge (THInC) brings together students and young professionals (engineers, clinicians, designers, business people and others) to tackle and build innovative solutions for the biggest challenges in health and healthcare.
+Organized by students at UNC-Chapel Hill, Duke University, and NC State University, THInC brings together the academic, industry, pharmaceutical, startup and student communities to collaborate to solve problems of immense importance.

-Last year’s THInC brought together 127 participants from across the Triangle and beyond.
-44 “pain points” in health were pitched, 25 solutions were proposed, and 15 teams formed to build innovative healthcare solutions.
-Winning solutions included a wearable physical therapy activity tracker, an algorithm for smart patient-specific clinic scheduling, a smart lung function trainer for COPD, and an EHR-integrated notification app for the Apple Watch.
+Over the last three years, THInC has brought together 381 participants from across the Triangle and beyond.
+Winning solutions have included a wearable physical therapy activity tracker, an algorithm for smart patient-specific clinic scheduling, a virtual reality tool for veterans with PTSD, an app for preventing heart failure readmissions and an EHR-integrated notification app for the Apple Watch.

 How To Get Involved

 Whether you’re a master clinician, a expert engineer, a top-notch designer, a business mastermind, a student trying to become one of those, or just someone passionate about health, THInC will give you the opportunity to step outside of your usual silo and work in a collaborative, interdisciplinary team to bring about real change in health.
 Every THInCer has a unique skill set and background to contribute, and anyone who wants to help make a difference is invited to attend.
 Keep scrolling for more information and to register!